aFinchy/Lumberyard-Blogs/blogs/how-to-build-and-integrate-the-aws-sdk-for-c-games-on-windows/README.md

 # How to build and integrate the AWS SDK for C++ games on Windows

-<p>Following on from our first post ‘<a href="https://aws.amazon.com/blogs/gametech/game-developers-guide-to-the-aws-sdk" target="_blank" rel="noopener noreferrer">Game developer’s guide to setting up the AWS SDK</a>’, we’re now going to show you how to integrate the SDK for C++, the language used in major game engines like Unreal and Lumberyard.</p>
+<p>Following on from our first post ‘Game developer’s guide to setting up the AWS SDK’, we’re now going to show you how to integrate the SDK for C++, the language used in major game engines like Unreal and Lumberyard.</p>
        <p>To help you get up and running even faster, we’ve created a sample code package that is available for you to <a href="https://github.com/aws-samples/aws-sdk-getting-started-message-of-the-day" target="_blank" rel="noopener noreferrer">download from GitHub</a>.</p>
        <h2>Setting up the client</h2>
        <p>Using the sample code above, you’re now ready to run the code demo client.
 However, it doesn’t show you how to add the AWS C++ SDK in to your own game, so we’ll explain that here.</p>